Big new Covid wave unlikely but too early to say India in endemic stage: Scientists | Health

 - India

-India is unlikely to see a Covid wave like the devastating second one unless there is a new immune escaping variant but the lower number of cases does not necessarily mean the pandemic is now endemic, several experts said on Friday.
+India is unlikely to see a Covid wave like the devastating second one unless there is a new immune escaping variant but the lower number of cases does not necessarily mean the pandemic is now endemic, several experts have said.

 "This tells me that the vaccine coverage in India still needs to increase," he added.